li-darren/SFTP-Remote-Server-Explorer/README.md

 ![Image](ReadMe_Images/Editing_Files.gif)

-Drag and Drop from Local to Server:
+Drag and Drop from Local Explorer to Server:

 ![image](ReadMe_Images/Drag_and_Drop.gif)

-Drag and Drop from Server to Local:
+Drag and Drop from Server to Local Explorer:

 ![image](ReadMe_Images/Drag_And_Drop2.gif)